reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 ## Law Policy Is Complex
-[Huu Nguyen](https://www.linkedin.com/in/hiep256/), a computer scientist turned attorney states:
+[Huu Nguyen](https://www.linkedin.com/in/hiep256/), a computer scientist-turned-attorney states:
 We as programmers, lawyers, are **ALL RESPONSIBLE**.
 Let’s figure out how to deal with it.
 - AI should be safe
 - AI should be ethical (but that varies, in USA and China)